 World Health Organization (WHO) Collaborating Centres enable WHO to extend its reach and bolster efforts to improve human health around the world.
-Building on over three decades of collaboration, NIEHS was designated as a WHO Collaborating Centre for Environmental Health Sciences in September, 2013.
-The Collaborating Centre provides a focal point and resource for the institute to fulfill its strategic goals in global environmental health.
-This more formal partnership with WHO will provide NIEHS with new opportunities for translating research findings into effective public health interventions.
+Building on over three decades of collaboration, NIEHS was formally designated as a WHO Collaborating Centre for Environmental Health Sciences in September 2013.
+The Collaborating Centre provides a focal point and resource for NIEHS to fulfill its strategic goals in global environmental health and help translate research findings into effective public health interventions.
 The Pan-American Health Organization (PAHO), the WHO Regional Office for the Americas, helps coordinate the activities of WHO Collaborating Centres in the Americas.

 Children's Environmental Health

 Children's environmental health (CEH) is a branch of public health focused on promoting children’s safety and well-being by fostering healthy relationships between children and their environments.

 Extensive research into CEH at NIEHS has increased understanding of the unique vulnerability of children to harmful environmental exposures and helped to guide the development of protective measures for children in the U.S. and around the world.